Botanical Name

 Physical Structure

-Properties It compares fairly closely with European oak in general strength, but on the whole, its higher density provides rather higher strength.
-A hard heavy wood with medium bending and crushig strength
+It compares fairly closely with European Oak in general strength, but on the whole its higher density provides rather higher strength.
+A hard heavy wood with medium bending and crushing strength

 Durability